apache/beam/beam-site/documentation/dsls/sql.md

 **create and specify User Defined Function (UDF)**

-A UDF can be any Java method that takes zero or more scalar fields, and return one scalar value.
+A UDF can be 1) any Java method that takes zero or more scalar fields and return one scalar value, or 2) a `SerializableFunction`.
 Below is an example of UDF and how to use it in DSL:

 ```
 /**